 Outpatient

 Clinic Rotation: your outpatient clinic is located at the Wakefield Ambulatory Care Center, just 1 block away from the hospital.
-The clinic experience allows you to develop skills in outpatient medicine, with more focus on preventive healthcare, chronic disease management, and some urgent care.
-In addition to building your personal patient panel that you will follow regularly, your outpatient clinic blocks include half days for independent learning, scholarly activity, and wellness.
-Your patients will follow up with you, ensuring continuity of care.
-You will gain a broad exposure to outpatient medicine by participating in specialty clinics, e.g. Gastroenterology, Nephrology and Rheumatology.
-There is a bi-weekly resident-led Journal Club as well.
+The clinic experience allows you to develop skills in outpatient medicine, with more focus on preventive healthcare, chronic disease management, and longitudinal relationships with your patients.
+In addition to building your personal patient panel that you will follow regularly for continuity of care, your outpatient clinic blocks include half days for independent learning, scholarly activity, and patient care support for your fellow residents’ patients.
+You will broaden your exposure to outpatient medicine by participating in specialty clinics, e.g. Gastroenterology, Nephrology, Endocrinology and Rheumatology.
+During the Ambulatory Care Rotation block (twice a year), you will also participate in the Women’s Health Clinic.
+Each clinic block includes a resident led Journal Club.

 Ambulatory Care Rotation: sample schedule below.